ClojureBridge/curriculum/outline/functions.md

 Function names are symbols, just like the symbols we used with `def` when assigning names to values.

-Symbols have to begin with a non-numeric character and can contain alphanumeric characters and *, +, !, -, _, and ?.
+Symbols have to begin with a non-numeric character, and they can contain alphanumeric characters, along with *, +, !, -, _, and ?.
 This flexibility is important with functions, as we have certain idioms we use.

 Functions that return true or false -- called _predicates_ -- usually end in `?`.